shakurocom/iOS_Toolbox/README.md

 $ pod install
 ```

-You can use integrate only needed components.
-To do this you need to specify subpod:
+You can use/integrate only the necessary components.
+To do this, you need to specify the subpod:

 ```ruby
 target '<Your Target Name>' do